A Brief History

 German Seventh-Day Baptists have enjoyed good relations with their English brethren, going as far back as 1725 when Able Noble, an English SDB minister from Philadelphia, encouraged Beissel to take a stand on the Sabbath issue.
 Most differences that once separated the two groups (e.g., language) no longer exist.
 In 1968, the Salemville church, although not part of the English Conference, joined the regional body of that group (now called the Appalachian Association) to promote common interests in camping and youth ministries.

-The 1744 watermark of the Ephrata Cloister (where German Seventh-Day Baptists began) combines several biblical symbols.
+A note on the Black and White logo: The 1744 watermark of the Ephrata Cloister (where German Seventh-Day Baptists began) combines several biblical symbols.
 Upon the word “Efrata” is a cross, flanked at the bottom by two yokes and by two keys at the top.
 It supports the word “Zion,” over which appears the rising sun, itself flanked by two ram horns, with a halo containing the three circles of the Trinity, and crowned with a lily.